Your partner in philanthropy. SEE advisor resources

 Biking & Walking

-We have very few paths that travel east to west, so pathways are primarily used for recreation rather than transit.
+Very few paths in our community travel east to west, so pathways are primarily used for recreation rather than transit.

-In the Omaha metro, biking and walking to work have remained consistently low over the last 10 years.
+In the Omaha metro, biking and walking to work remain consistently low.
 A 2019 ConnectGO survey found that 65% of respondents did not feel safe riding a bicycle for transportation.

 Iowa ranks higher than Nebraska for walking and biking to work.

-When compared to other states, Iowa ranks 17th and Nebraska 26th in their percentages of residents who walk or bike to work.
+When compared to other states, Iowa ranks 23rd and Nebraska ranks 36th in their percentages of residents who walk or bike to work.

 Average Commute Time

-For 30% of people who use public transit in our community, it takes over 45 minutes to get to work, compared to 6% of people who drive a car.
+For more than one third of people who use public transit in our community, it takes more than 45 minutes to get to work, compared to 6% of people who drive a car.

-In a 2019 ConnectGO survey, about 65% of people reported a lack of satisfaction with the quality of transit service in the Omaha metro, and 60% reported a lack of satisfaction with the current service area of public transit.
-Projects like the new BRT (Bus Rapid Transit) are key to increasing efficiency in public transit.
+In a 2019 ConnectGO survey, about 65% respondents reported a lack of satisfaction with the quality of transit service in the Omaha metro, and 60% reported a lack of satisfaction with the current service area of public transit.

-We are faring better than St. Louis and Kansas City but not as well as other cities in the Midwest.
+We fare better than St. Louis and Kansas City but not as well as other cities in the Midwest.

-We have, however, improved our travel to work times using public transit since 2012 by 10%.
+However, travel to work times for those using public transit has slightly improved since 2016.

 Transit to and from Work